 The Data Watchdog isn't a data verification tool, and shouldn't be relied upon as one.
 It's the responsibility of all users and their data providers to ensure the data they're sending to isn't problematic.

-The Data Watchdog will block as suspicious any data it's previously seen and red-flagged, and it will block where possible data that exhibit known characteristics of suspicious data.
+The Data Watchdog blocks any suspicious data it's previously seen and red-flagged, and, where possible, it blocks data that exhibits known characteristics of suspicious data.
 As such, it's intended to help protect our reputation and yours.
 It's not intended to provide a substitute for the sender ensuring the quality and trustworthiness of their lists.

-Immediately after checking your contact import file, the Data Watchdog will report back to you in one of following three ways:
+Immediately after checking your contact import file, the Data Watchdog reports back to you in one of the following three ways:

 Your file has been cleared

 What it means: Your file has been successfully checked and cleared for use.
-It doesn't contain any email data that unduly alarms the Data Watchdog.
+It doesn't contain any contact data that unduly alarms the Data Watchdog.